-Get your groove back with teaching.
 Revitalize your passion for teaching, and do something you love with purpose and understanding.
-This session previews a progressive workshop series being offered during the 14-15 that focuses on Growth Rigor Intent Tenacity (GRIT) for teachers.
-Continue to empower students to take hold of their learning through a rigorous and supportive environment that help them have a willingness to take risks, learn from failure, and accomplish goals and value performance.
+This session previews a progressive workshop series being offered during the 14-15 school year that focuses on Growth, Rigor, Intent, and Tenacity (GRIT) for teachers.
+Continue to empower students in a rigorous and supportive environment that encourages risk taking and perseverance.